 Here was the front seam (I'm really embarassed to show this):

 The fabric was pulling like crazy and it had taken FOREVER to get the pieces to fit without any tucks, but I unpicked the two front pieces and sewed them back at a lower tension..and you know what?
 They went in like a dream.
 Unfortunately I couldn't press out all of the wrinkles because they were set in from the last time I pressed it.
 I also re-set the sleeves to get the fullness back in the shoulder that I had lost when doing it the first time.
+The cuffs were the biggest headache, and this is the reason why I say not to use dupion for this style or any like it - no matter how much I fiddled, I couldn't get the fullness to sit nicely into the cuff without any tucks.
+Although I'm not keen on it, I decided adding inverted box pleats to the underside was the best solution to make it fit and still look nice.

 One change that I did make that I am happy with was making a bound button hole instead of one with my machine - I think they look much more professional, and since this is meant to be an evening jacket I wanted it to look nice and neat.